Easy Guide to Dehydrated Celery

 Preparing the Celery

-Begin by washing the vegetable thoroughly.
+Begin by washing the celery stalks thoroughly.
 Trim the white part of the leaves.
-Cut the vegetable evenly and make sure to keep the width at around 1/8th to 1/4th of an inch.
+Slice each stalk evenly, keeping the width at around 1/8th to 1/4th of an inch.

 To Blanch or Not to Blanch?